 CNN's big jump to VR is like being inside a newsroom for the future.
 You're at the control panel here, picking and choosing stories by taking these orbs and tossing them in the center of the control panel.
 You'll also get 360 videos from CNN reporters across the world in addition to the more traditional 2D news and clips from stalwarts like Wolf Blitzer and Anderson Cooper.

 Pixar's first attempt at virtual reality just so happens to be a social experience.
-Here you'll put together your own character, rock your own style and then meet both friends and characters from the new movie.
+Here you'll put together your own character, rock your own style and then meet both friends and characters from the Day of the Dead-themed movie.
 You'll also be able to take gondola rides and be the star of a concert.

 Make Jaunt one of your first Gear VR app downloads, it's one of a few live action libraries but the quality here is really high.
 Stream short experiences from backstage at concerts to 360-degree journalism from ABC News.